Orchestra Concert Program A

 British conductor Alexander Soddy ranks among the most sought-after conductors of his generation, and is regularly engaged by top orchestras and opera houses around the world.

-In the 2024/25 Season Soddy will debut at the Maggio Musicale Fiorentino with Salome and return to some of the houses where he has become a regular fixture, including to the Royal Opera House Covent Garden with Fidelio; the Berlin State Opera with Die Meistersinger von Nürnberg, Il Trovatore and Kurtag’s Fin de Partie; the Metropolitan Opera with Aida and La Bohème; and for the first time in a number of years to the Hamburg State Opera with Salome.
-Concert engagements this season will see him debut with the Orchestra Sinfoncia di Milano and return to the Netherlands Philharmonic and the Bournemouth Symphony.
+In the 2024/25 Season, he will debut at the Maggio Musicale Fiorentino with Salome and return to some of the houses where he has become a regular fixture, including to the Royal Opera House Covent Garden with Fidelio; the Berlin State Opera with Die Meistersinger von Nürnberg, Il Trovatore and Kurtag’s Fin de Partie; the Metropolitan Opera with Aida and La bohème; and the Hamburg State Opera with Salome.
+Concert engagements this season will see him debut with the Orchestra Sinfonica di Milano and return to the Netherlands Philharmonic and Bournemouth Symphony.

-Also a highly esteemed guest on the symphonic podium, Soddy has led concerts in recent seasons with the Orchestra dell'Accademia Nazionale di Santa Cecilia, the Vienna Symphony Orchestra, London’s Philharmonia, the Bern Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Copenhagen Philharmonic, the Munich Radio Orchestra, the Royal Swedish Orchestra, the Norwegian National Opera Orchestra, the Orquestra de Valencia, the Oregon Symphony, the Atlanta Symphony, and the Bournemouth Symphony.
+Also a highly esteemed guest on the symphonic podium, he has led concerts in recent seasons with the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Vienna Symphony Orchestra, London’s Philharmonia, the Bern Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra,the Tokyo Metropolitan Symphony Orchestra, the Copenhagen Philharmonic, the Munich Radio Orchestra, the Royal Swedish Orchestra, the Norwegian National Opera Orchestra, the Orquestra de Valencia, the Oregon Symphony, the Atlanta Symphony, and the Bournemouth Symphony.

-From 2016 to 2022, Soddy served as General Music Director of the National Theatre Mannheim, where he focused on the core repertoire of German and Italian opera.
-At the same time he was Artistic Director of Mannheim’s symphonic series, the Akademiekonzerten, where he made the work of Anton Bruckner and other great romantic composers central to his programming.
-Earlier in his career, he served as Chief Conductor at the Stadttheater Klagenfurt from 2013 to 2016 and as Kapellmeister at the Hamburg State Opera from 2010 to 2012.
+From 2016 to 2022, he served as general music director of the National Theatre Mannheim, where he focused on the core repertoire of German and Italian opera.
+At the same time, he was artistic director of Mannheim’s symphonic series, the Akademiekonzerten, where he made the work of Anton Bruckner and other great romantic composers central to his programming.
+Earlier in his career, he served as chief conductor at the Stadttheater Klagenfurt from 2013 to 2016 and as kapellmeister at the Hamburg State Opera from 2010 to 2012.

 Violin